-On July 27, 2021, the Company's Board of Directors authorized the repurchase of up to 5,000,000 common shares through July 31, 2023.
-On July 25, 2023, the Company's Board of Directors renewed the prior authorization through July 31, 2024.
-The stock repurchase plan authorizes management to repurchase and retire the stock at such time as repurchases are considered beneficial to the Company and its stockholders.
-Any repurchase of stock will be made through the open market, block trades or in privately negotiated transactions in accordance with applicable laws and regulations.
+On July 23, 2024, the Company's Board of Directors extended the authorization to repurchase up to 5,000,000 common shares through July 31, 2025.
+The prior authorization had been in place since July 27, 2021.
+The stock repurchase plan authorizes management to repurchase and retire the stock at such time as repurchases and retirements are considered beneficial to the Company and stockholders.
+Any repurchase of stock will be made through the open market, block trades, or in privately negotiated transactions in accordance with applicable laws and regulations.
 Under the repurchase plan, there is no minimum number of shares that the Company is required to repurchase.
-Under the prior authorization, 244,559 shares were repurchased and retired (all during the months of June and July 2022) at an average price of \$38.61 per share.
-Under the current authorization, the Company has repurchased and retired 101,337 shares (all during September 2023) at an average price of \$26.99 per share.
+Under the previous authorization effective through July 31, 2024, 244,559 shares were repurchased and retired (during the months of June and July 2022) at an average price of \$38.61 per share.
+Additionally, 101,337 shares (all during September 2023) were repurchased and retired at an average price of \$26.99 per share.